75r11bot/telegram-promo-bot/README.md

-# telegram-promo-bot
+# Telegram Promo Bot

-Automated bot to read promo codes from Telegram and submit them to websites.
+Reads promo codes from Telegram messages, applies them using Playwright, and serves an API with FastAPI.